Stock market today: Most of Wall Street climbs, while Boeing and crude oil prices tumble

 Helen of Troy, the company behind such brands as Hydro Flask, Osprey and Drybar, rose 4% after reporting stronger profit for its latest fiscal quarter than analysts expected.
 Incoming CEO Noel Geoffroy said the company did better than it had expected despite “what continues to be a challenging macro consumer environment.”

 Elsewhere on Wall Street, the fallout from the weekend's blowout of a Boeing jet flown by Alaska Airlines spread.
-Alaska Air Group sank 2.1%.
-United Airlines, which flies the same Boeing model and also had to cancel flights due to its grounding, opened lower and swung a few times before rising 1.7%.
+Alaska Air Group was stable after falling earlier in trading.
+United Airlines, which flies the same Boeing model and also had to cancel flights due to its grounding, opened lower and swung a few times before rising 2.5%.

 In stock markets abroad, indexes were mixed.
 Hong Kong’s Hang Seng sank 1.9%, led by losses for property and technology shares, while stocks fell 1.4% in Shanghai.